 They continued to live there during the 1899-1900 season, after which they traveled in Europe and Africa for a year, settling in Baltimore upon their return.

 On April 16, 1900, 477 Beacon was acquired from Anna Sutton by Alden Augustus Thorndike.
 He and his wife, Helen Grace (Hackett) Thorndike, made it their home.
-They also maintained a home in Braintree, where they were living in June of 1900 at the time of the 1900 US Census.
+They also maintained a home, The Beeches, in Braintree.
 His mother, Elizabeth Jane (Hayden) Thorndike, widow of Samuel Worcester Thorndike, lived with them.

 Alden Thorndike managed the estate of his grandfather, James Pettee Thorndike.